Holiness movement: Entire sanctification

 The Holiness movement believes that the "second work of grace" (or "second blessing") refers to a personal experience subsequent to regeneration, in which the believer is cleansed from original sin.
 It was actually upon this doctrine, the attainment of complete freedom from sin, that the movement was built.

 "In this line of thinking, a person is first saved, at which point he is justified and born again.
 Following this, he experiences a period of growth...This ultimately culminates in a second work of grace whereby the Holy Spirit cleanses his heart of original sin, eradicating all inbred sin.
 The Holy Spirit then imparts His indwelling presence, empowering the believer...This is the baptism of the Holy Spirit.
 It happens instantaneously as the believer presents himself or herself as a living sacrifice to God with an attitude of full consecration," and faith.

 John Wesley, who articulated the doctrine, taught that those who had been entirely sanctified would be perfect in love, engaging in works of piety and works of mercy—both of which are characteristic of a believer's growing in grace.

-The First General Holiness Assembly's 1885 Declaration of Principles, which explained:"Entire Sanctification... is that great work wrought subsequent to regeneration, by the Holy Ghost, upon the sole condition of faith...such faith being preceded by an act of solemn and complete consecration.
+The 1885 Declaration of Principles of the National Camp Meeting Association for Christian Holiness explained:"Entire Sanctification... is that great work wrought subsequent to regeneration, by the Holy Ghost, upon the sole condition of faith...such faith being preceded by an act of solemn and complete consecration.
 This work has these distinct elements: